Placing Rate

 That’s when a player (i.e. a pick) finishes in a top placing at an event.

 Instead, a better alternative would be to calculate top placings by the percentage of all players attending that event.
-For example, a 15% top percentage would yield 1st through 3rd as top placings at a 20-person event.
-Additionally, that same 15% top percentage would yield 1st through 12th as top placings at an 80-person event3.
+For example, a 15% top percentage would yield 1st through 3rd as top placings for a 20-person event.
+Additionally, that same 15% top percentage would yield 1st through 12th as top placings for an 80-person event3.

 This is comparable to what poker events do when determining which players finish "in the money".
 Regardless of the tournament size, just take the top percentage of players (usually somewhere between 10% and 20%).
 Those players are the ones who walk away with something.